Lifespan of supply line

 Plumbing

-The answer to 'lifespan of supply line' is that the average lifespan of a plumbing supply line is 5-10 years, though this can vary depending on the material and installation.
-Supply lines are the flexible hoses that connect your faucets, toilets, and appliances to the main water supply.
-Over time, they can become worn, cracked, or corroded, which can lead to leaks and water damage.
-Regularly inspecting and replacing supply lines as needed is important for maintaining a healthy plumbing system in your home.
+The answer to 'lifespan of supply line' is that the average lifespan of a plumbing supply line is 8-12 years, but this can vary depending on the materials used and the water quality in your home.
+Supply lines are the flexible hoses that connect your faucets, toilets, and appliances to the main water pipes.
+Over time, these lines can become worn, cracked, or corroded, increasing the risk of leaks and water damage.

 Step-by-Step Guide